caiimy/m2i-tp5/README.md

 pipeline_nginx.conf
 This logstach pipeline
-- Récupère les logs au format Common Log Format de Nginx
+- Catch logs in Common Log Format of Nginx
-- Parse les logs dans un format structuré
+- Parse logs in a structured format
-- Extrait la date des logs
+- Extract date from logs
-- Indexe les logs dans Elasticsearch dans un index quotidien dédié à Nginx
+- Index logs from Elasticsearch in a dedicated Nginx index

 index_kibana.json: Allow Kibana to index all the correponding index to nginx-logs-*